AvansETI/SmartGridAI/B4B Human Well-being using HRV/README.md

 # Research question

-What is HRV (Heart Rate Variabiltiy)?
+- What is HRV (Heart Rate Variabiltiy)?
-How can one measure HRV?
+- How can one measure HRV?
+- What metrics are there for HRV?
-How can one retrieve active and passive feedback?
+- How can one retrieve active and passive feedback?
-Does HRV have an impact on a person's well-being?
+- Does HRV have an impact on a person's well-being?